trampgeek/moodle-qtype_coderunner/README.md

 `<MoodleHome>/question/type/coderunner/db/demoquestions.xml`.
 This contains
 all the questions from the [demo site](http://www.coderunner.org.nz).

+WARNING: at least a couple of users have broken CodeRunner by duplicating the prototype questions in the System/CR_PROTOTYPES category. `Do not` touch those special questions until you have read this entire manual and are familiar with the inner workings of CodeRunner.
+Even then, you should proceed with caution.
+These prototypes are not for normal use - they are akin to base classes in a prototypal inheritance system like JavaScript's.
+If you duplicate a prototype question the question type will become unusable, as CodeRunner doesn't know which version of the prototype to use.

 ### Building the RunGuardSandbox

 The RunguardSandbox allows student jobs to be run on the Moodle server itself.